Engin-Boot/capture-behavior-of-a-visit-counter-Roopam-Agrawal/needs-director.md

-# Visit-counter for a Director - ensures availability of beds and nursing staff
+# Visit-counter for a Director

 Scenario: Show patient visits during working days and holidays